Loading

 Financial Review

-2022 saw a broad recovery in the healthcare insurance sector from 2021 with notable growth in premiums and contribution figures despite a surge in medical inflation and claims.
-Results were further supported by strong investment income results which benefited from the high interest rate environment as global central banks continue tightening their monetary policies to curb persistent inflationary pressures.
+2023 saw a broad recovery in the healthcare insurance sector from 2022 with notable growth in premiums and contribution figures despite a surge in medical inflation and claims.
+Results were further supported by strong investment income results which benefited from the high interest rate environment.

-Bupa Arabia continued generating stellar financial results in 2022 with a 22% growth in GWP to SR 13.9 billion, and 40.5% growth in profit before zakat and tax to SR 1.03 billion.
+Bupa Arabia continued generating very good financial results in 2023 with a 20% growth in GWP to SR 16.7 billion, and 15.2% growth in profit before zakat and tax to SR 1.12 billion.

 Gross written premiums